Skip to content

 Higher Logic created a Sample Advertising Prospectus template to help you get started or update your sponsorship program.

-When done right, having a sponsorship program is a great way to generate value both for your organization and your members.
+When done right, having a sponsorship program is a great way to generate value for your members and non-dues revenue for your association.
 Many companies have a regular part of their budget dedicated to sponsoring events and purchasing external marketing placements.
 To claim a portion of that budget for your association, you have to communicate the value you can offer sponsor companies:

 • Access to a very specific and relevant audience of customers and prospects